oraidezso/TChat/README.md

 This is an automaticaly translated chat app.
 To make it work, you have to have an apache server, and a mysql database.
-# Make an usable build
+# How to make an usable build
-1. On the database create the table from dbcreate.sql.
+1. Create the table from dbcreate.sql.
-2. In the directory run `npm install`
+2. In the tchat directory run `npm install`
 3. Create the file public/conn.php.
 This will contain the db connection data:
   ``` php
   <?php